simon-ritchie/apysc/docs_src/source/mouse_event_common.md

     dest_dir_path='mouse_event_common_basic_unbinding_usage/')
 ```

-When you click the following rectangle, nothing will happen.
+When you click the following rectangle, nothing happens.

 <iframe src="static/mouse_event_common_basic_unbinding_usage/index.html" width="150" height="150"></iframe>

 ## Unbind all event handlers

-Sometimes, it is useful to unbind specific all the events at once.
-Each event interface has the `unbind_<event_name>_all` method (e.g., `unbind_click_all`), and it can unbind all event handlers from that instance.
+Sometimes, it is helpful to unbind specific all the events at once.
+For example, each event interface has the `unbind_<event_name>_all` method (e.g., `unbind_click_all`).
+It can unbind all event handlers from that instance.

-The following code is calling the `unbind_click_all` method, so all hander settings are removed.
+The following code calls the `unbind_click_all` method and removes all handler settings.

 ```py
 # runnable